Kaposvár

 Kaposvár (/hu/; also known by alternative names) is a city with county rights in southwestern Hungary, south of Lake Balaton.
-It is one of the leading cities of Transdanubia, the capital of Somogy County, and the seat of the Kaposvár District and the Roman Catholic Diocese of Kaposvár.
+It is one of the leading cities of Transdanubia, the capital of Somogy County, and the seat of the Kaposvár District and the Diocese of Kaposvár.

 Etymology and names

-The name Kaposvár is derived from the Hungarian words kapu (gate) and vár (castle).
+The name Kaposvár is a compound of the name of the Kapos, a nearby river – which comes from the Hungarian word kapu (gate) – and the word vár (castle).
 Variants of the city's name include Ruppertsburg / Ruppertsberg / Kopisch (German), Kapoşvar (Turkish), Rupertgrad (Slovene), and Kapošvar (Croatian).

 Symbols

 The shield of Kaposvár features a castle with a rounded arch port surmounted by three battlements with loopholes on a hill of green grass.
 The flag of Kaposvár consists of the coat of arms placed over a yellow background.

 Geography

 Kaposvár is surrounded by the hills of the outer Somogy area around the Kapos river and the forests of Zselic.
 It lies 186 km southwest of Budapest.

 Historically, Kaposvár was a crossroads for trade which arrived by the Kapos river.
 The river also posed a hazard to the river valley region, and flood defense mechanisms were constructed to reduce the threat.
 Today, the city is a growing junction for railways and other transportation, such as the European Railway line from Budapest towards the Mediterranean Sea.